Home warranty insurance

-- the builder becomes bankrupt or goes into liquidation
+- the contractor becomes bankrupt or goes into liquidation

-- the builder is in another country or deceased
+- the contractor is in another country or deceased

 A duplex is a single building which contains two separate living units.
 Where the work involves the construction of a duplex, the maximum compensation for standard cover is:

 - Pre-completion: each unit has $100,000 to complete the work and fix defects and $100,000 for damage to the incomplete standing works by fire or storm.

 - Post-completion: each unit has $200,000 available to fix defects.